Social Icons

 Directed by Peter Jackson

-All this seemed too useless to miss as a tactic to make the film longer.
-Now The Desolation of Smaug is a little different, although it is for sure an also purposely elongated movie so that it will fit a three hour margin, Peter Jackson decided to add appendices from Tolkien's The Return of the King.
-This made the movie more fun to watch, as many things due to the events in the Lord of the Rings Trilogy made sense.
+The drag in The Hobbit: An Unexpected Journey seemed like a useless tactic to make the film longer.
+Now, The Desolation of Smaug is a little different.
+Although it’s also purposely elongated to fit a three-hour runtime, Peter Jackson decided to add appendices from Tolkien’s The Return of the King.
+This made the movie more fun to watch, as many things tied to the events in The Lord of the Rings trilogy made sense.

-The movie is all that and a bag of chips, well done Peter Jackson.
+The movie is all that and a bag of chips—well done, Peter Jackson.

 0 comments: